afrobeliever/BSc-Informatics/README.md

 ![Banner](banner.png)

-Welcome to the official repository for the **Bachelor of Science in Informatics** at the **University of South Africa (Unisa)**.
-This space is dedicated to organizing, archiving, and sharing study materials that support your academic journey through the BSc Informatics program.
+Welcome to the unofficial repository for the **Bachelor of Science in Informatics** at the **University of South Africa (Unisa)**.
+This space is dedicated to organizing, archiving, and sharing study materials that support my academic journey through the BSc Informatics program.

 ---